christurnadge/1o_adjoint_sensitivities/02_Analytic_element_examples/readme.md

 # 02_Analytic_element_examples
-Examples of continuous adjoint sensitivities using analytic element groundwater flow models
+Examples of adjoint sensitivities calculated using the continuous approach for analytic element groundwater flow models